MZHeader/MZHeader.github.io/_posts/2023-11-25-reversing-async-rats.md

 }
 ```

-We're going to throw this into CyberChef, and use the recipie from: https://www.securityinbits.com/tools/cyberchef/asyncrat-config-decryption-using-cyberchef-recipe-2/
+We're going to throw this into CyberChef, and use the recipie from this [guide](https://www.securityinbits.com/tools/cyberchef/asyncrat-config-decryption-using-cyberchef-recipe-2/)

 The "Key" value which we need is the variable referenced just above the configuration, so we can look for the defined variable in the config.